julian-matthews/cognitive-fatigue-paradigm/README.md

 ## What is this?
 Here we provide **[MATLAB code](./code/experiments/)** used to conduct the cognitive fatigue experiment from our study.
 The code is made available under a GNUv3.0 license.

-The experiment can be initiated using the `runExp_cedm` function.
+The experiment can be initiated using the `runExp_cedmt` function.
 Supporting functions and images are included in the `addons` folder.

 Included are the [**task instructions**](./code/experiments/addons/instructions/information_gamble_instructions.pdf) we provided to participants.